distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 This article compares two forms of Futarchy, a governance mechanism using prediction markets: Asset Futarchy (predicting project token value) and KPI Futarchy (predicting a Key Performance Indicator).

 *   **Outline:** The comparison covers three main areas:
-    *   **Efficiency:** Examines capital efficiency (with and without leverage), liquidity (pre and post-decision), and how trader PnL (Profit and Loss) can be confounded by external factors or time horizons.
+    *   **Efficiency:** Examines capital efficiency (with and without leverage), liquidity (pre and post-decision), and how trader PnL (Profit and Loss) can be distorted by external factors or time horizons.
     *   **Flexibility:** Discusses alignment with organizational risk tolerance, sensitivity to proposal impacts, and adaptability to diverse organizational goals.
     *   **Robustness:** Analyzes proposal impact distortion, manipulation impact for organizations and traders, alignment with minority owner interests, and third-party dependency risks.